aunkrig/yaml-patch/README.md

 # Yaml-patch

-Yaml-patch is a 100% pure Java command line tool that can be used to modify YAML documents.
+Yaml-patch is a 100% pure Java command line tool for modifying YAML documents.

-yaml-patch preserves all comments in the document; optionally it also creates comments for elements that were removed or changed.
+Yaml-patch preserves all comments and formatting in the document; optionally it also creates comments for elements that were removed or changed.

 ## Documentation